BradleyCulley/bradleyculley.github.io/_posts/2024-broken-03-24-the-hole-at-the-center-of-the-universe.md

 Include this video from Elliot - Rachel Grimes: bloodroot: https://www.youtube.com/watch?v=g3RR1Wg_DCE

-Maybe talk about Heidegerrian Factity, Gerworfenheit, and Dasein
+Maybe talk about Heiddegerian Factity, Gerworfenheit, and Dasein

 Talk about Kurt Vonnegut and his writings.
 In particular, first, his experience in Dresden and his sentence about the bone dust mixed into the ground there.
 And second, his mention of the marathon runner, dead from old age on a stretcher in a hospital.

+Why do we not teach this in schools?
+Forget church, forget fairly tales, teach the world as it is - both the good (the potential in life) and the bad (the world is rudderless, theodicy ain't real).